felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Whatever the reason, I'm glad I made it this far in  life  despite this backwards mindset, because I don't plan on doing this ever again.

+(end flashback)

 So there you have it.
-Now you know why I believe a curved book spine is beautiful.
+Now you know why I believe a folded book is beautiful.
 It means someone probably gave the book the time and energy it deserved.
 And, indirectly, if this "damaged" book is freely available on a bookshelf near you, it means that person understood the book enough to part with it, and thought it was worth sharing with others.

-A curved book spine looks like a smile, and that might just be no coincidence! :smiley:
+Is it really a coincidence that a curved book spine looks like a smile?
+:smiley:

 # Creating a system of learning